Alaire1/Cub3D_42/README.md

 ```
 This map snippet defines a small maze-like section for your Cub3D game.
 Here's a breakdown of the elements:

-This map snippet defines a small maze-like section for your Cub3D game.
-Here's a breakdown of the elements:

 ### Texture Definitions:
 These lines define the textures used for the walls.
 ```